 However, in reality, one needs to exercise caution when using a simple Book Value to evaluate a stock.

-Book Value is Not Always What it Seems
+Book Value of Stock is Not Always What it Seems

 It is important to realize that the book value that is reported on the balance sheet is an accounting number and as such it may or may not be the same as the true market value of equity sitting on the company’s books.

 For example, care must be taken when ascribing value to the long lived assets such as plant, property including real estate and equipment.
 Accounting requirements do require that most of these assets (except real estate) be depreciated at a pre-determined rate.
-The expectation is that depreciating assets at their specific schedules makes their book values close to the market value as it is based on the historical wear and tear of the assets in question.
+The expectation is that depreciating assets at their specific schedules makes the book value of an asset close to the market value as it is based on the historical wear and tear of the asset in question.
 But this is not always true.
 For example, a plant may still be using equipment that is decades old and has been fully depreciated but clearly has some economic value.
+In this case, the book value of old equipment is considered to be a big zero on the accounts, but the utility is clearly there.
 I have personally seen examples of this in some old line manufacturing industries.
 Granted that this equipment may not be worth much more than scrap value in the market place but that is also not always true.
+Book value of assets are always at variance to their true market values, and an intrepid investor will correct for this when estimating the true book value of equity.

 Real estate presents another challenge.
 They are typically not marked to the market and are carried at their historical valuations on the balance sheet.
 Consider a company that owns 100s of thousands of acres of real estate in Florida, at an average booked cost of $2000/acre.
 This company is now developing retirement resorts and communities on this real estate.
 Clearly the value of the real estate is enhanced by the use that it is being put to but if you just go by the book value on the balance sheet, you will miss this important point.